 When and Where are the Festivals Held?

-Kerala Tourism has a handy event calendar showing the dates of temple festivals and elephant pageants in Kerala for the forthcoming year.
+Kerala Tourism has a handy event calendar showing the dates of forthcoming temple festivals.

-- Parippally Gajamela (March) -- This important elephant festival is held at Kodimoottil Bhagavathy temple at Parippally, in Kerala's Kollam district, and features about 50 caparisoned pachyderms.
+- Parippally Gajamela (March) -- This important elephant pageant is held at Kodimoottil Bhagavathy temple at Parippally, in Kerala's Kollam district.
+It has up to 50 caparisoned pachyderms.
 There are also cultural programs.

 - Chinakkathoor Pooram (March) -- A rural temple festival at Chinakkathoor Bhagavathy temple in Palappuram, in Palakkad district.
-It has 33 elephants, traditional percussion, processions of bull and horse effigies, and shadow puppetry.
+It has about 30 elephants, traditional percussion, processions of bull and horse effigies, and shadow puppetry.

-Those who are concerned about animal welfare may want to skip attending Kerala's elephant festivals.
+Those who are concerned about animal welfare may want to skip attending Kerala's temple festivals, or attend one of the few that don't have elephants.
 Unfortunately, the temple elephants are frequently mistreated.
 The decorated elephants are forced walk and stand for long periods during the heat, and they find the loud environment distressing.
 When they're not working, the elephants are chained up and often neglected.
-An award-winning documentary film, Gods in Shackles, aims raise awareness about the issue and bring about change to the elephants' living conditions.
+An award-winning documentary film, Gods in Shackles, aims raise awareness about the issue and bring change to the elephants' living conditions.